Tephromelataceae

 The Tephromelataceae are a family of lichenized fungi in the order Lecanorales.
 The family was circumscribed by Austrian lichenologist Josef Hafellner in 1984.
 Tephromelataceae comprises the genera Tephromela, Calvitimela, Mycoblastus and Violella, which together constitute a well-supported monophyletic group.

+Taxonomy

-The family Mycoblastaceae, proposed by Hafellner to contain the genus Mycoblastus, was also published in the same 1984 publication; it was later placed into synonymy with Tephromelataceae.
+The family Mycoblastaceae, proposed by the German lichenologist Josef Hafellner to contain the genus Mycoblastus, was also published in the same 1984 publication; it was later placed into synonymy with Tephromelataceae.
 The latter name takes precedence because of its first adopted use.